 - When you do your search, get quotes from at least three demolition contractors, then compare their rates to get the best house demolition price.

-- If you deconstruct your house, you can salvage materials (e.g. timber, concrete), then sell or reuse them.
+- If you deconstruct your house, you can salvage materials (e.g. timber, concrete), and then sell or reuse them.
 This can help you recoup your costs.

-- To reduce the cost of disposing debris, look for charities that are interested in using your salvaged materials.
+- To reduce the cost of disposing of debris, look for charities that are interested in using your salvaged materials.